lupyuen/pinetime-rust-mynewt/rust/app/src/companion.md

 Read on for more conversion steps.

-# Convert Go Structs and Methods to Dart
+# Convert Go Structs, Methods and Interfaces to Dart

 These language overview docs are very helpful when converting Go to Dart...